ayamjrio/Microsoft-Movie-Analysis/README.md

 - **Microsoft should make movies with a runtime of between 70 and 120 minutes as these types of movies recieved the highest ratings.**Additionally, the genres that recieved the highest rating had a watch time of the above and were the following genres: Adventure, Documentary, Drama.

 ## Next Steps
 In order to produce a more robust analysis and further insights additional datasets may be added in order to look into other factors that may influence the domestic and foreign gross as well as other variables.
 This can be information about specific actors or directors that influence viewers to watch a particular movie.
+Also, analysis can be performed based on the years e.g, what movies performed well in 2010 and use predictive modelling to see what movie genres can perform well in following years.

 ## For More Information
 See the full analysis in the [Jupyter Notebook](./movie_analysis.ipynb) or review this [presentation](./Movie_Analysis_Presentation.pdf).